Quick Facts

 About the SkyBridge

 Opened in May 2019, the Gatlinburg SkyBridge is a record-breaking pedestrian suspension bridge that spans 680 feet across a deep valley near the top of Crockett Mountain.
 At its midpoint, you are suspended 500 feet above the valley floor with unobstructed views of the Smoky Mountains stretching to the horizon in every direction.
-The bridge holds the title of North America's longest pedestrian suspension bridge.
+The bridge holds the title of North America's longest pedestrian suspension bridge and is the headline attraction of Gatlinburg SkyPark (formerly branded as SkyLift Park).

-The star attraction for most visitors is the glass floor panels located at the bridge's center.
-Looking straight down 500 feet through your feet is a thrilling (or terrifying, depending on your perspective) experience that creates some of the most memorable photos of any Gatlinburg visit.
-The panels are made of extremely thick, completely safe glass, but your instincts may tell you otherwise when you step onto them.
+The star attraction for most visitors is the glass floor section located at the bridge's center.
+Six reinforced glass panels totaling about 30 feet of length let you look straight down 500 feet to the valley floor, a thrilling (or terrifying, depending on your perspective) experience that creates some of the most memorable photos of any Gatlinburg visit.
+The original 2019 build had three panels (15 feet) of glass, and the section was doubled to six panels (30 feet) in August 2020 after a visitor cracked one of the original panels (no injuries; the multi-layer safety glass performed exactly as designed).

 Visit about an hour before sunset for golden hour photography and to watch the lights of Gatlinburg begin twinkling in the valley below as darkness falls.
 The bridge is also open after dark when the views take on an entirely different character.
-Sunset and twilight crossings are magical experiences.
+Sunset and twilight crossings are magical, and a SkyPass all-day ticket lets you ride up twice in the same day to see both.

 The Complete Experience